 - a.
-This section shall apply to any new tentative map, design review, conditional use permit, site development, master plan, building permit or other approval of a development that includes new residential dwelling units.
-All such approvals shall contain conditions sufficient to ensure compliance with the provisions herein. - b.
+This section shall apply to any new tentative map, design review, conditional use permit, site development, master plan, building permit or other land use entitlement for the approval of a development that includes one or more new residential dwelling units submitted to the Community Development Department after the effective date of the ordinance from which this section is derived.
+All such entitlements approvals shall contain conditions sufficient to ensure compliance with the provisions herein. - b.
+All plans submitted for a building permit for a residential development subject to this section shall include construction details and plans showing conformance with the applicable sections of this section. - e b.
 The provisions of this section do not apply to: - 1.
-Rehabilitation or expansion of an existing residential unit,

-- 2. Reconstruction of an existing residential unit destroyed due to fire or natural disaster, - 3.
+Rehabilitation or expansion of an existing residential unit, - 2.
+Reconstruction of an existing residential unit destroyed due to fire or natural disaster, - 3.
 Accessory dwelling units, - 4.
 Addition of five (5) or fewer residential units to or within an existing structure, - 5.
 Addition of five (5) or fewer new residential units above ground floor commercial space or a parking structure without an elevator, and - 6.
-New residential units located directly above a ground floor unit that meets the requirements of subsection 30-18.4.b. - c.
-Townhouse buildings with units having less than 150 square feet of ground floor habitable space may apply the following partial exemptions to the provisions of this section: - 1.
-New residential units in a project of ten (10) or more units are exempt from all but the following provisions: 30-18.4.a.3, 30-18.4.a.4, 30-18.4.b, and 30-18.4.c. - 2.
+New residential units located directly above a ground floor unit that meets the requirements of subsection 30-18.4.b.

+c.
+Townhouse buildings with units having less than 150 square feet of ground floor habitable space may apply the following partial exemptions to the provisions of this section:

+- 1. New residential units in a project of ten (10) or more units are exempt from all but the following provisions: 30-18.4.a.3, 30-18.4.a.4, 30-18.4.b, and 30-18.4.c. - 2.
 New residential units in a project with fewer than ten (10) units, are exempt from all but the following provisions: 30-18.4.a.3, 30-18.4.a.4, and 30-18.4.c. - d.
-All plans submitted for a building permit for a residential development subject to this section shall include construction details and plans showing conformance with the applicable sections of this section.
+All plans submitted for a building permit for a residential development subject to this section shall include construction details and plans showing conformance with the applicable sections of this section. - d.
+Any determinations regarding the application of these provisions by the Community Development Director may be appealed to the Planning Board consistent with the requirements of Section 30-25.